The most popular books in English

 Franklin W. Dixon

-The Mystery at Devil's Paw is Volume 38 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
-This book was written for the Stratemeyer Syndicate by James Duncan Lawrence in 1959.
-Between 1959 and 1973 the first 38 volumes of this series were …
+The Phantom Freighter is Volume 26 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+This book was written for the Stratemeyer Syndicate by Amy McFarlane, the wife of long time Hardy Boys author Leslie McFarlane, in 1947.
+Between 1959 and 1973 the …

 Peter O'Donnell